simonetimi/next-gdr/README.md

 - [ ] Add all cron jobs
 - [x] Evaluate to migrate all get requests to API routes
 - [x] Investigate a way to cache information you don't want to fetch too often (like weather)
-- [ ] Movables should be able to reduce to icon or at least temporarely hide with a button
+- [x] Movables should be able to reduce to icon or at least temporarely hide with a button

 ### Bugs

 - [x] White flashing on route navigation
 - [x] Only render the navbar when starts with "/game" but it's also valid
-- [ ] Movable will increase height and width limits when pushed on the edges
+- [x] Movable will increase height and width limits when pushed on the edges
 - [x] Fix positioning of the avatar
 - [x] When in a location and mobile mode, the movable will not take full screen

 ### Cron jobs to implement
 - [x] Weather (to run daily)
-- [ ] Delete chat messages (older than 1 month)
+- [ ] Delete chat messages (older than x months)
 - [ ] Delete sessions older than a week
 - [ ] Delete messages older than x
-- [ ] Delete private locations not accessed for longer than 1 day
+- [ ] Delete private locations not accessed for longer than 7 days

 ### Utils and Docs